-IN THIS ISSUE

-Where available, the statistics in this issue are presented as time series for the last nine years of annual data, the last nine quarters or 15 months of data.
+CHANGES IN THIS ISSUE This publication presents for the first time, annual government for the last nine years of annual data, the last nine quarters or 15 months of data.
 To assist analysis most tables include percentage movements, as well as levels, of series.